بِسْمِ اللَّهِ الرَّحْمَـنِ الرَّحِيمِ

 Many guys and men enjoy talking to women for hours on the phone, or use the Internet to have regular flings and flirtatious friendships, or are routinely involved in a ‘serious’ relationship with a girlfriend, or a fiance.

 Just take a cursory look at the local DAWN Magazine’s Auntie Agni column as glaring proof of this sad trend.
 Even without formally proposing to a girl’s parents, nowadays a guy/man can still easily have a steady girlfriend with whom he goes out on dates (like Bisma and Bilal above), a liaison that is usually called a “committed relationship”.
-In fact, we can go so far as to say that, in local, urban, elite a.k.a ‘burger’ culture, only the pathetic losers do not have steady romantic partners.
+In fact, we can go so far as to say that, in local, urban, elite a.k.a ‘burgher’ culture, only the so-called pathetic ‘losers’ do not have steady romantic partners after a certain age.

 All of these relationships, though they may not involve any sexual intercourse, nevertheless, are still totally impermissible in the light of the Quran – as I have shown above – because they fall into the category of “مُتَّخِذِى أَخْدَانٍ”.

 That is why, it is almost as if Allah, when mentioning the impermissibility of sexual intercourse outside marriage, goes on to clarify that even taking close friends from the opposite gender, or having non-adulterous love affairs, is also absolutely forbidden.

 If a young person prays daily salah diligently, its highly likely that they will be able to stay away from romantic relationships

 أَقِمِ الصَّلَاةَ إِنَّ الصَّلَاةَ تَنْهَى عَنِ الْفَحْشَاء وَالْمُنكَرِ وَلَذِكْرُ اللَّهِ أَكْبَرُ